chandanc5525/chandanc5525/README.md

 ### ME [CAD/CAM & Robotics]
 ### ABOUT ME:

-I am Working as Assistant Professor with a passion for technology and programming.
-I enjoy contributing to open-source projects on Github and Tech Industries.
+I am Passinate with technology and programming.
+I enjoy contributing to open-source projects on Github and Tech Industries Consulting.

 ## SKILLS:
 1. Python Programming